 - Email this template to email@example.com with the subject line: Custom Query Request.
 Let us know which DevResults site you want the query for and what you want the query to be named.

-- We will review your request and get back to you with any clarifying questions, build the query, and make it available in your site.
+- We will review your request and get back to you with any clarifying questions, then build the query, and make it available in your site.

 Please note: in general, it takes us up to 10 business days from your initial request to return a finalized custom query.